 Polio: For my parents, polio was a major fear.
 In summer, public swimming pools were closed because of polio, which thrived in summer months.
 The consequences of polio were serious: Children lost the ability to walk, to breathe, to use a limb.
 Hospitals had wards full of patients living out their lives in iron lungs.

 Our president, Franklin Roosevelt, was a victim of polio.
-He found relief from his symptoms with trips to Warm Springs, Arkansas.
+He found relief from his symptoms with trips to Warm Springs, Georgia.
 Later, in the 1940s, polio patients were treated with exercise in warm pools, a method discovered by the Australian nurse Sister Kenney.
 She invented the concept, physical therapy.
 Many cities built warm pools where children and adults with polio could find exercise.
 In 1938, the March of Dimes was founded to fund the effort to find a vaccine.
 In 1960, 2,525 cases of paralysis due to polio were reported.
 In 1955, Jonas Salk developed the first polio vaccine, and it came into use that year.
 The oral polio vaccine was developed by Albert Sabin and came into commercial use in 1961.

 In 1963, I gave my children an oral vaccine developed by Albert Sabin in a sugar cube and was grateful that I did not need to fear this dreadful disease.
 In 1965 there were only 61 cases in the U.S. By 1994, polio was declared eliminated from the Americas.
 In 2002, it was eliminated from Europe.
 Today, only Pakistan and Afghanistan continue to have polio cases.